nashville-software-school/client-side-mastery/book-1-the-novice/chapters/CREATING_FISH_COMPONENTS.md

 # Automate Martin's Website

-Now that you have a module whose responsibility is to maintain the data and state of your application, now you need to convert that raw data into HTML representations and render them in the browser.
-This will automate the creation of the HTML list of fish from the objects in your fish collection, so that you never have to copy/paste the HTML directly when a fish dies, or a fish is added.
+Now that you have a module whose responsibility is to maintain the state of your application, now you need to convert that raw data into HTML representations and render them in the browser.
+In this chapter you will automate the creation of the HTML list of fish from the objects in your fish collection, so that you never have to copy/paste the HTML directly when a fish dies, or a fish is added.

 ## Remove Hard-Coded HTML